BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Tendell/README.md

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?

+A comprehensive README file should include an introduction to the project, installation instructions, usage examples, contribution guidelines, and licensing information.

 ## 12. How can you succinctly convey the purpose and key features of a product?